-Our proprietary inhibitor binds to Vav3 thereby inhibiting the activation of Rac and the estrogen receptor.
+Our proprietary inhibitor binds to VAV3 thereby inhibiting the activation of RAC downstream of several oncogenes.

-The Vav3 oncogene is a drug target for leukemia, breast, pancreatic, skin, gastric, prostate cancers and glioblastoma.
-We have identified the small molecule inhibitor of Vav3, a key cellular signaling molecule which is in the Rac and Rho families of small GTPases.
-Our proprietary inhibitor binds to Vav3 thereby inhibiting the activation of Rac and the estrogen receptor.
-This inhibitor was efficacious on both mouse models and patient derived xenografts of Ras-driven tumors.
+The VAV3 oncogene is a drug target for leukemia, breast, pancreatic, skin, gastric, prostate cancers and glioblastoma.
+We have identified the first small molecule inhibitor of VAV3, a key cellular signaling molecule and an activator of the small GTPase RAC.
+Our proprietary inhibitor binds tightly to Vav3, inhibits RAC activation, and induces apoptosis.
+This inhibitor is efficacious at low dose on patient derived xenografts of RAS-driven tumors and synergizes with TKIs.
 Our technology is specific to oncogene-expressing cells and not toxic to normal tissues.